Skip to main content

 Incivility has impact

-Incivility has implications for business outcomes as well, including decreased job performance, lower productivity, work withdrawal behaviors, and turnover intentions.
+Incivility has implications for business outcomes as well, including decreased job performance, lower productivity, work withdrawal behaviours, and turnover intentions.
 Employees who believe their workplace is uncivil are more likely to say they are dissatisfied with their jobs and are two times more likely to indicate they will leave their jobs within a year.

-So how can organizations balance employees’ need to socialize and express their views, while putting guardrails or safeguards in place for speech and conduct at work?
+So how can organisations balance employees’ need to socialise and express their views, while putting guardrails or safeguards in place for speech and conduct at work?
 How do we create safe and productive workplace environments for civic discourse during a time of global polycrisis?
 How can we respect differences and protect the vulnerable?
 While the workplace reflects larger social contexts, it is also regulated by a different set of guidelines, including a duty of care for employees and brand stewardship for investors.

 We propose a framework for employers to consider as they review their policies and protocols.
 The continuum spans from advocacy of social discourse to an awareness of the consequences of incivility.
 Do work teams have ample diversity of thought and adequate psychological safety required to create and produce at their best?
 Are cliques formed among co-workers that lead to exclusion, intimidation, or harassment?
 And are managers equipped with the tools and resources to identify risks and suitably respond?